interledger/rfcs/0011-interledger-payment-request/0011-interledger-payment-request.md

 One approach is for conditions to be generated and fulfilled by the receivers of Interledger payments.
 When the sender of the payment receives the fulfillment, they can be certain that the receiver received the payment.

 Receiver-generated conditions are also useful in building non-repudiable application layer protocols.
 The receiver would generate the condition and cryptographically sign a statement that the preimage of the specified hash indicates the sender has settled a particular debt.
 The receiver would only disclose the hash preimage upon receipt of payment.
-Once the sender gets the preimage, they would be able to demonstrate to 3rd parties that they paid the receiver using the preimage and the original signed statement.
+Once the sender gets the preimage, they would be able to demonstrate to third parties that they paid the receiver using the preimage and the original signed statement.

-In most cases, non-repudiability is unnecessary, as it is sufficient for the sender to get proof that the receiver received the payment even if that proof cannot be used to convince 3rd parties.
-In such cases, the [Pre-Shared Key](../0016-pre-shared-key/0016-pre-shared-key.md) transport protocol is recommended because it does not require end-to-end communication for each payment.
+In most cases, non-repudiability is unnecessary, as it is sufficient for the sender to get proof that the receiver received the payment even if that proof cannot be used to convince third parties.
+In such cases, the [Pre-Shared Key](../0016-pre-shared-key/0016-pre-shared-key.md) transport protocol is recommended because it does not require end-to-end communication for every payment.

 ### Scope